The best Dying Light 2 endings and how to earn them yourself

-The various Dying Light 2 endings you can get with choices and decisions made in-game vary pretty sharply, with options spinning off depending on what Aiden does with the Survivors, Peacekeepers, Lawan, Hakon, Waltz, the Renegades and more.
-Whether you're looking for the best ending for Dying Light 2 and a proper happily-ever-after, or if you're just looking to reduce the city to a pile of ash, we'll explain the different Dying Light 2 endings and how to get them below.
-Obviously spoilers to follow, as we address the final moments of the game, as well as the choices throughout the story that lead up to them.
+There are several Dying Light 2 endings you can get thanks to the choices you make in-game.
+Things can vary pretty wildly, with options spinning off depending on what Aiden does with the Survivors, Peacekeepers, Lawan, Hakon, Waltz, the Renegades and more.
+Whether you're looking for the best ending for Dying Light 2 and a proper happily-ever-after, or if you want to see which ending you're heading for based on your decisions, we'll explain the different Dying Light 2 endings and how to get them below.
+Obviously, spoilers follow since we address the final moments of the game, as well as the choices throughout the story that lead up to them.

 OBVIOUSLY MASSIVE SPOILERS AHEAD: If you don't want to know how things end in Dying Light 2 then stop reading now.